pedestriantactics/pedestriantactics/src/routes/releases/pt-i2.md

   url: https://pedestriantactics.gumroad.com/l/pt-i2
 ---

 The original posted designed for stress testing our print partners.
-Features line size and color bleed tests, along with a grid of swatches indexed by RGB values.
+Features line size and color bleed tests, along with a grid of swatches indexed by RGB values

 <!-- <div class="warning environment">